SunPower buys U.S. rival SolarWorld to head off Trump tariffs

 SunPower shares were up 87 cents, or 10.4 percent, at $9.22 in mid-day trade on the Nasdaq.
 The stock hit a high of $9.75 earlier in the session, its highest since late 2017.

-Reporting by Nichola Groom; editing by Dan Grebler and Chizu Nomiyama
+Reporting by Nichola Groom; editing by Dan Grebler, Chizu Nomiyama and Cynthia Osterman